 General education coursework can be completed from within or outside of the major field of study.

+- 1. Exploration and Participation

+- Included in the major requirements below

+- 2. Communication

-- ENGL 1010 English I: Composition (3CR) - ENGL 1020 English II: Composition (3CR)
+- ENGL 1010 English I: Composition (3CR)

+- ENGL 1020 English II: Composition (3CR)